-Method used to access the disk where the file resides: LINKACC, ACCDIR, or MDISK.
+The method that is used to access the disk where the file resides: LINKACC, ACCDIR, or MDISK.
 LINKACC is specified if the source location is a minidisk, accessed using the LINK and ACCESS commands.
-ACCDIR is specified if the source location is an SFS directory which is just accessed with the ACCESS command.
+ACCDIR is specified if the source location is an SFS directory that is accessed using the ACCESS command.
 MDISK is specified if the source location is located on a work system volume that must be accessed using the DEFINE MDISK command.
 For instructions on how to access a disk using DEFINE MDISK, see the DDRMDISK keyword.